bradh352/ansible-role-network-vxlanevpn/README.md

 * `network_vlans`: Create a vlan interface attached to a vlan-aware bridge in order for the host to be able to participate in the VLAN.
   * `name`: Interface name to assign for vlan.
 Required.
+  * `ifname`: Ethernet Interface, Bridge, or Bond to attach vlan to.
+Required.
   * `vlan`: VLAN id to associate with interface.
   * `mtu`: MTU.
 Defaults to `1500`.
 Recommended `9000` for Jumbo Frames.
   * `dhcp`: Default `false`.
 Set to true to use dhcp (also enables ipv6 RA).